 - Insanely Delicious Asparagus Salad with Jammy Eggs

 Crack the cooked egg softly on the countertop or cutting board.
 Carefully remove the shell.
 You can rinse the egg under warm water to remove any residual shell pieces.
-You can slice the egg in half or smoosh with a fork or break it into pieces.
+Slice the egg in half or smoosh with a fork or break it into pieces.
 Season, eat, and enjoy.

 I can’t wait for you to try this Perfect Jammy Eggs Recipe!
 When you make it, snap a photo and tag me on Instagram @abrapappa or use the hashtag #abraskitchen so I can feature your photo!